dannwaneri/Penuelnwaneri/README.md

 <P>My name is Penuel Nwaneri, and I am a Software Developer.</p>

 <P> I care deeply about users, performance, accessibility, and having things be functional.
-I am especially interested in solving complex problems through data-driven processes that translate business objectives into solutions.If this sounds good to you, send me an email!
+I am especially interested in solving complex problems through data-driven processes that translate business objectives into solutions.If this sounds good to you,Feel free to throw me an email!